piber20/Mod-Config-Menu-Impure/README.md

 - Make sure you have the latest version of mod config menu, visible in the mod config menu category
 - Restart the game!

-If you still have issues even after doing all this, please report them to me, and provide any error logs if you have any.
+If you still have issues even after doing all this, please create an issue in the github repo: https://github.com/piber20/Mod-Config-Menu-Impure

 ## Navigation

 Keyboard:
-Use the arrow keys or WASD keys to move around
+Use the arrow keys or WASD keys to navigate

 Esc, backspace, or Q can be used to go back